 Tax means any tax, levy, impost, duty or other charge or withholding of a similar nature (including any penalty or interest payable in connection with any failure to pay or any delay in paying any of the same).

-Termination Date means, subject to the provisions of Clause 2.5 (Extension Option):
+Termination Date means, subject to the provisions of Clause 2.5 (Extension Option), the date falling 12 Months after the Effective Date.